 Your Ramadan Preparation Ideas and Bucketlist

-Grab a pen and paper, use a printable or Evernote file and get to work.
+Grab a pen and paper, use a printable or the Ramadan planner and get to work.
 Repeat after me: I will make this Ramadan the best ever!
 Yay!

 Here are some ideas what you can include in your Ramadan journal or to include in your Ramadan Bucket List:

 - Things you want to stop doing